-There are two types of option: American-style or European-style options.
-With American-style options, the option can be exercised at any time during the term.
-A European-style option can only be exercised on the expiration date.
-However, both American-style and European-style options can be traded throughout the term.
+There are two types of listed options: American-style options or European-style options.
+With American-style options, the option can be exercised throughout the life of the option.
+With European-style options, the option can only be exercised on the expiration date itself.
+However, both types of options can be traded during the full term of the option.

-Stock options are usually American-style, while index and currency options are European-style.
-The only difference between the two styles is therefore the time at which the buyer can exercise the right.
+Stock options are generally American style while index options and currency options are European style.
+Thus, the difference between the two styles concerns only the moment when the buyer can exercise the right.